 What Types of Vehicle Accidents Should Be Reported in Georgia?

 Accidents involving death, injuries, or a certain level of property damage are legally required to be reported to the authorities as soon as possible.
 Depending on the situation, there might be stiff penalties for failing to report.
 In some cases, drivers are criminally charged for leaving the accident scene without contacting the police.
 There are specific details that should be reported to law enforcement, including the drivers’ identities, the vehicles’ make and model, the accident’s location, and whether anyone was injured, among other details.
 You can report accidents to the local, country, or even state police, depending on where the accident happened.

 After a car accident, you should contact the authorities for help and report the crash, no matter how minor or serious the situation.
-Our Georgia car accident lawyers can help you get a copy of the police report and help you get compensation for your injuries.
-Call Howe Law at (844) 876-4357.
+And if you have been injured because of someone else’s poor decision making, please give our Atlanta car accident attorneys a call.

 When You Are Required to Report Vehicle Accidents in Georgia

 According to Georgia Code § 40-6-273, accidents involving death or injuries to any person must be reported to law enforcement.
 The law does not say whether the injuries must be serious to warrant a call to the authorities.
 Even if injuries are minor, you should call the police.
 Accidents must also be reported if there was at least $500 in property damage.
 This could include damage to your vehicle, another vehicle, or a stationary object in a single-vehicle crash.

 There might be instances where drivers are unsure whether their accidents meet the statutory requirements for mandatory reporting.
 In such cases, it is best to contact the police, even if you are unsure whether you have to under the law.
 In fact, you should report all accidents, as getting a police report for your car accident in Atlanta may come in handy later.

 What Information Must Be Reported After a Georgia Vehicle Accident?